Research centres, hubs and units that are associated with the School of Historical and Philosophical Studies

 Emporium: Cultures of Luxury and Consumption

-Emporium is a research hub based at the University of Melbourne, dedicated to the long and rich histories of consumption, production, and consumer practices across time and space.
-It is premised on the understanding that all economic activity is culturally embedded.
-The hub is focused around four core research areas: Luxury, Advertising, Food, and Textiles.
-All are inter-related, but each also has its own specific focus.
-Together these research areas aim to illuminate aspects of the complex histories of consumption.
+Emporium is a research hub, based at the University of Melbourne, dedicated to the long and rich histories of consumption, production, and consumer practices across time and space.

 Grimwade Centre for Cultural Materials Conservation (GCCMC)

-The Grimwade Centre for Cultural Materials Conservation is the only one of its kind in Australia, combining both theory and practice of cultural material conservation.
-The Centre has responsibility for the conservation of the University of Melbourne’s collections of cultural material and provides commercial conservation programs, treatments and advice for individuals and organisations.
+The Centre is responsible for the conservation of the University's cultural material collections and provides commercial conservation programs, treatments and advice for individuals and organisations.

 History and Memory Research Hub